Here are a few things I know to be true:

 Truth: You can create a six-figure business doing nothing but offering your one-on-one services, and it’s actually much easier to do it this way than by focusing on multiple things.
 Tweet that!

 I hit my $100,000 goal exactly this way, and it’s what I teach my clients.
-And no, you don’t have to work crazy hours (Myth #1) or charge crazy prices (Myth #4).
+And no, you don’t have to work long hours (Myth #1) or charge ridiculous prices (Myth #4).

 Myth #4: Price Gouge or Bust

-If you’re focused on providing one-on-one services, you may believe you either have to work with hundreds of clients or charge crazy high prices in order to make six figures.
+If you’re focused on providing one-on-one services, you may believe you either have to work with hundreds of clients or charge ridiculous high prices in order to make six figures.

 But the choice between running yourself ragged with that many appointments or price gouging the very people you want to help seems like an impossible one to make.